kefirRzevo/Graphs/README.md

 # CLAVCA
 This is cellular learning automata vertex coloring algorithm.

+# FICAVCA
+This is fuzzy irregular cellular automata vertex coloring algorithm.

 ## Build
 To build program: